 Figure 3.6.
-Relationship between order of pond in the landscape and specific conductance (SC) as a surrogate for salinity in impounded wetlands of GSL 2 Figure 3.7.
+Relationship between order of pond in the landscape and specific conductance (SC) as a surrogate for salinity in impounded wetlands of GSL.
+Figure 2.7.
+Water source was a significant productor of Dunnia drupolat hismass (g/m2).
+25th to 75th persontiles Figure 3.7.
 Water source was a significant predictor of Ruppia drupelet biomass (g/m2).
-25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range 3 Figure 3.8.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range23 Figure 3.8.
 Management subcategories and practices that were significant predictors of total mat were water source, order of pond in the landscape, carp control, and treatment level.
-25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from the boxes show the range 5 Table 3.1.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from the boxes show the range25 Table 3.1.
 Management subcategories and practices that were significantly (p < 0.05) associated with plant metrics based on parametric and non-parametric regression analyses.
 Values in parentheses are regression coefficients and management subcategories and practices are listed by importance from top to bottom in columns.
-Management subcategories and practices with pagative coefficients were negatively associated (predictors) with plant metrics.
+Management subcategories and practices with negative coefficients were negatively associated (predictors) with plant metrics.
 Management subcategories and practices with a range of coefficients in parentheses had more than one level (score) that was significant.
-Coefficients â .
-Figure 3.9.
-Management subcategories and practices that were significant predictors of proportion total mat: water availability, carp control, order of pond in the landscape, and water depth, 25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range 1 Figure 3.10.
+Coefficients can not be compared across metrics Figure 3.9.
+Management subcategories and practices that were significant predictors of proportion total mat: water availability, carp control, order of pond in the landscape, and water depth.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range.
+Figure 3.10.
 Management subcategories and practices that were significant predictors of proportion total mat: water availability, order of pond in the landscape, carp control, and treatment level.
-25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range 3 Figure 2.11 Management subcategories and practices that were significant predictors of log tubers $(g/m^2)$ : water availability, order of pond in the landscape, and treatment level.
-25th to 75th percentiles. horizontal lines across boxes are medians, vertical lines extending from boxes show the range ) Figure 3.12.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range Figure 3.11.
+Management subcategories and practices that were significant predictors of log tubers (g/m2): water availability, order of pond in the landscape, and treatment level.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range29 Figure 3.12.
 Management subcategories and practices that were significant predictors of Stuckenia drupelets (g/m2): water availability, order of pond in the landscape, and treatment level.
-25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range ) Figure 3.13.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range Figure 3.13.
 Management subcategories and practices that were significant predictors of proportion total mat: water availability, order of pond in the landscape, and carp control.
-25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range L Figure 2.14 Management subcategories and practices that were significant predictors of properties total mate order of pond in the landscape water availability and water denth 25th to 75th percentiles horizontal lines across boxes are medians, vertical lines extending from boxes show the range 2 Figure 3.15.
-Management subcategories and practices that were significant predictors of proportion total mat: lines across boxes are medians, vertical lines extending from boxes show the range 3 3 Plant Metric Based Management Strategies
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range Figure 3.14.
+Management subcategories and practices that were significant predictors of proportion total mat: order of pond in the landscape, water availability, and water depth.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range Figure 3.15.
+Management subcategories and practices that were significant predictors of proportion total mat: order of pond in the landscape, water availability, and carp control.
+25th to 75th percentiles, horizontal lines across boxes are medians, vertical lines extending from boxes show the range